-The health of the ocean is an indicator for the health of everything on the planet.
+The health of the ocean reflects the health of the planet.

-What we do on land ultimately flows into the sea—revealing how inseparable human and environmental health truly are.
+The ocean's declining condition mirrors our own.
+Everything we do on land ultimately flows into the sea, revealing how inseparable human and environmental health truly are.

-From plastic pollution to industrial fishing, the pressures facing our oceans are not just environmental issues—they are human issues.
+The pressures of plastic pollution and industrial fishing are not just environmental issues, they are human issues.

 They’re symptoms of our growing disconnect from nature, and the path to protecting both human and environmental health begins with restoring that connection.